inetprocess/sugarcli/README.md

 ```
 #### Example
-The command `./sugarcli.phar anonymize:run --table=accounts --table=accounts_cstm --force` gives an output that looks like:
+The command `./sugarcli.phar anonymize:run --table=accounts --force` gives an output that looks like:
 ```
 Be careful, the anonymization is going to start
 That will overwrite every data in the Database !